 Shabesh Na (TAU final project)

-A Playful Perspective on Disrupted SpaceIn various incidents and moments around the city, the social order is broken by a disruption, and new temporary order emerges.
-After the disruption is removed, life goes back to order, but an opportunity was reveiled and space is seen with new eyes.
+A Playful Perspective on Disrupted SpaceIn various incidents and moments around the city, the social order is broken by a disruption, and a new temporary order emerges.
+After the disruption is removed, life goes back to order, but an opportunity was revealed, and space is seen with new eyes.
 I called these incidents “Little moments of freedom”.

 The project studies these moments and proposes to implement their values in a real-life temporary disruption situation: the construction of the underground train in Tel Aviv, which started 3 days after the final presentation.